-In this guide, we’ll show you how to find and remove unused shortcodes from your WordPress posts and pages.
+In this guide, we’ll show you how to quickly find and remove unused shortcodes in WordPress, so your site looks polished and gives visitors a smooth experience. 🧹

-You add a shortcode in WordPress by typing or pasting a set keyword in square brackets into a post or page like this:
+In general, you’ll add a shortcode in WordPress by typing or pasting a set keyword in square brackets into a post or page.
+Here’s what it might look like:

 [some-random-shortcode]

-But there’s a problem when you deactivate the plugin or switch away from the theme that the shortcode relies on.
-When that happens, the shortcode becomes inactive, and your readers will see the actual shortcode tag in square brackets when they visit your website.
+The problem happens when you deactivate the plugin or switch away from the theme that the shortcode relies on.
+When that happens, the shortcode becomes inactive, and your readers will see the plain text tag instead of the content it was supposed to display. 😓

-In the following sections, we’ll show you how to find and remove unused shortcodes from WordPress posts.
-Here’s a quick overview of all the methods we’ll share in this guide:
+In the following sections, we’ll show you how to find and remove these unused shortcodes.
+Here’s a quick overview of the methods we’ll share in this guide:

 Ready?
 Let’s jump right in!